 Subsequent international and regional human rights instruments address the right to health in various ways.
 Some are of general application while others address the human rights of specific groups, such as women or children.

 International human rights treaties recognizing the right to health:

-It is need of the hour that the govt. should now focus on amendment on the current legislations and laws of India.
-The present health care services should be reviewed and accordingly the new should be made with the involvement of the people demands.
+It is need of the hour that the govt. should now focus on the amendment to the current legislations and laws of India.
+The present health care services should be reviewed and accordingly the new should be made with the involvement of the people’s demands.

 Therefore, the validity of the right to health should be maintained.
-Right to health is not specifically enshrined in the Constitution.
-Heath has been regarded as fundamental human right by the World Health Organisation.
-It is therefore considered that the enjoyment of highest and most attainable standard of health is the basic and fundamental right of every human being, irrespective of religion, race, caste, sex, creed, and political belief, social or economic condition.
+The right to health is not specifically enshrined in the Constitution.
+Heath has been regarded as a fundamental human right by the World Health Organisation.
+It is therefore considered that the enjoyment of the highest and most attainable standard of health is the basic and fundamental right of every human being, irrespective of religion, race, caste, sex, creed, political belief, social or economic condition.
 Thus, everyone must have access to the required services as and when the need arises.
-Though the Supreme court of India in a series of judgments has declared the right to health care to be fundamental right, it had not been given due recognition by the state.
-In its wider interpretation of Article 21 it was held by the Supreme Court that, the rights to Health is a part and parcel of right to life & therefore are of fundamental right provided under Indian Constitution.
+Though the Supreme court of India in a series of judgments has declared the right to health care to be a fundamental right, it had not been given due recognition by the state.
+In its wider interpretation of Article 21 it was held by the Supreme Court that, the Right to Health is a part and parcel of the right to life & therefore is the fundamental right provided under the Indian Constitution.